OpenClaw Gateway Architecture: Understanding the Control Plane of Your AI Agent

 message_format: "json"

-How Does Token-Based Authentication Work at the Gateway?
+How does token-based authentication work at the Gateway?

 Every connection to the Gateway must authenticate before any agent interaction occurs.
-The Gateway uses bearer token authentication — a JSON Web Token (JWT) presented in the initial HTTP upgrade request or the first API call.
+The Gateway uses bearer token authentication — a signed JSON Web Token (JWT) presented in the initial HTTP Upgrade request for WebSocket channels or in the Authorization: Bearer header for REST API calls.
+No valid token, no connection, no agent access.
+It’s a hard gate, not a soft warning.

-Here’s the authentication flow:
+Here’s the authentication setup flow:

-# Generate a Gateway authentication token
+# Generate a Gateway secret on deployment day

 export GATEWAY_SECRET="$(openssl rand -hex 32)"